Chillu1/ModiBuff/README.md

 the memory usage of `ModifierController`s will be around 20MB.
 It can be lowered to 1MB± by using `Config.UseDictionaryIndexes`, at a small performance cost.

+Q: There's too much code duplication in `ModiBuff.Units` Effects, why not use inheritance or something else?
+A: Not all effects use stack or targeting logic, and post/meta effects can have different signatures.
+So it's better to have a bit of code duplication that force every effect into the same basket.

 Q: My stack effect is not working, what's wrong?
 A: StackEffectType needs to be set in all: `IEffect` (ex.
 DamageEffect), `Recipe.Effect.EffectOn.Stack` and `Recipe.Stack()`